caganseyrek/ts-express-next/docs/express-ts-server.md

   - **Routes**: Applies all resources' routers to the express application instance.
 - **Errors**
   - **Errors**: Contains a custom `AppError`, and other custom error classes (such as `UnauthorizedError`) that extends AppError.
+- **Middleware**:
   - **ErrorHandler**: Applies the logic for handling custom errors or unknown errors to the express application instance.
+  - **RequestSanitizer**: Contains a custom sanitizer that sanitizes queries and objects/values from the request as a middleware (uses the sanitizer from the utils folder).
 - **Extensions**
   - **Swagger**: Applies the config for setting up and serving the Swagger API documentation.
 - **Constants**